OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/sloan-galaxies/index.md

 :::{figure} sloan_faceon.png
 :align: left
-:alt: A face-on view of the Sloan Galaxies slices of galaxies.
+:alt: A face-on view of the Sloan DSS Galaxies slices of galaxies.

-A face-on view of the Sloan Galaxies.
+A face-on view of the Sloan DSS Galaxies.
 Similar to the 2dF Galaxies, Sloan observed in two general directions in the sky, and we see the resulting slices here.
 Sloan's slices are wider, covering more of the sky, but they are also thicker, particularly the one on the right side in this image.
 :::

 :::{figure} sloan_edgeon.png
 :align: left
-:alt: An edge-on view of the Sloan Galaxies that demonstrates the extent of the data slices and the those areas not yet observed.
+:alt: An edge-on view of the Sloan DSS Galaxies that demonstrates the extent of the data slices and the those areas not yet observed.

-An edge-on view of the Sloan Galaxies, revealing the wide swaths of data and the more concentrated trio of slices on the left.
+An edge-on view of the Sloan DSS Galaxies, revealing the wide swaths of data and the more concentrated trio of slices on the left.
 :::